LazarevicV/nbsoft/readme.md

    and also the file in <br>
    `/5.zadatak/connection/config.php`

+3. **Connect to database**
+    - Make two new databases in phpmyadmin
+    - First should be called: `nbsoft_2zadatak`
+    - Second should be called: `nbsoft-4zadatak`
+    - import each sql file into correct database

 ### Open project

 - In order to access each assigment in this project, make sure that your apache and mySQL servers are running.